squidfunk/mkdocs-material/docs/reference/abbreviations.md

 ### Adding a glossary

-The [Snippets] extension can be used to implement a simple glossary, by moving all abbreviations in a dedicated file[^1] and include it with the [`--8<--` notation][Snippets notation] at the end of each document.
+The [Snippets] extension can be used to implement a simple glossary by moving all abbreviations in a dedicated file[^1], and embedding it with the [`--8<--` notation][Snippets notation] at the end of each document.

   [^1]: